Mutations: APP KM670/671NL (Swedish), APP E693Q (Dutch), APP D694N (Iowa)

 Genetic Background: C57BL/6

-Learning and memory deficits have been detected in homozygotes at 3, 9, and 12 months in the Barnes maze task.
-Beginning at three months, homozygotes took longer than wild-type C57Bl/6 mice to find the escape hole.
-No differences in mobility, strength or coordination were observed (Xu et al., 2007).
+Learning and memory deficits have been detected in homozygotes at three, nine, and 12 months in the Barnes maze task.
+Beginning at three months, homozygotes took longer than wild-type C57BL/6 mice to find the escape hole.
+No differences in mobility, strength or coordination were reported (Xu et al., 2007).

 When visualized, these models will distributed over a 18 month timeline demarcated at the following intervals: 1mo, 3mo, 6mo, 9mo, 12mo, 15mo, 18mo+.